software-gardening/almanack/src/book/garden-lattice/understanding.md

 This includes in-depth explanations of the project's architecture, practical usage examples, application programming interface (API) references, and development workflows.
 Oftentimes this type of documentation is provided through a "documentation website" or "docsite" to facilitate a user experience that includes a search bar, multimedia, and other HTML-enabled features.

-Such documentation should strive to go above and beyond to ensure that both novice and seasoned contributors can grasp the project's complexities and contribute effectively.
+Such documentation should strive to to ensure that both novice and seasoned contributors can grasp the project's complexities and contribute effectively by delivering valuable information.
+Writing valuable content entails conveying information that the code alone cannot communicate to the user {cite:p}`henney_97_2010`.
-"We … find that tools appear to be more widely used when software developers provide deeper documentation, …" {cite:p}`afiaz_evaluation_2023`.
+In addition to increased value from understanding, software tends to be more extensively utilized when developers offer more comprehensive documentation {cite:p}`afiaz_evaluation_2023`.
 Just as a thriving garden benefits from meticulous care instructions and shared horticultural knowledge, a project flourishes when its documentation offers a clear and thorough guide to its inner workings, nurturing a collaborative and informed community.

 Project documentation often exists within a dedicated `docs` directory where the materials may be created and versioned distinctly from other code.